TLucking/RAS-University/docs/vision-for-robotics.md

 Answer: True.

 Question 2 (Multiple Choice):
-In the context of lens distortion, what does the variable rr represent?
+In the context of lens distortion, what does the variable r represent?
-A) rr is the ratio of xixi​ and yiyi​
+A) r is the ratio of xi​ and yi
-B) rr is the focal length in pixels
+B) r is the focal length in pixels
-C) rr is the radial distance from the image center, defined as xi2+yi2xi2​+yi2​ ​
+C) r is the radial distance from the image center, defined as xi2+yi2xi2​+yi2​ ​
-D) rr is one of the distortion coefficients
+D) r is one of the distortion coefficients
 Answer: C.
 </details>
 ---